-During the first semester you will focus on methods and technologies for producing, assessing and measuring ionising radiation.
+During the first semester of the Master Programme in Medical Nuclide Techniques you will focus on methods and technologies for producing, assessing and measuring ionising radiation.
 You will study physical and biological aspects on ionising radiation, including sources of radiation, measurements and estimates of radiation effects and risks.
 The choice of labelling method is critical for functional molecules in radionuclide-based imaging and therapy and you will study various techniques for labelling and purification of radionuclides for preclinical applications.
 Further studies involve function and application of detectors and imaging modalities in research and for clinical practice, including PET (positron emission tomography) cameras and how to assure product quality and patient safety in the production of pharmaceutical compounds.
 The first year ends with an individual project where you can study, as a literature project or combined with experimental work, an area of specific interest.
 The programme will also give you insights into presentation techniques and research ethics.

 The second year includes studies on strategies for compound development, labelling techniques, testing and evaluation of radionuclide-labelled compounds aimed for in vitro and in vivo (PET, SPECT) research and clinical practice.
 During the last semester you will undertake an independent degree project in a research group at an academic department, in a company or other agency in Sweden or abroad.
 You conclude the degree project by writing a thesis, compiling the research results, and giving a research seminar.